Article at a Glance:

 Try Our Clean Pre-Workout

 We created Re-Lyte Pre-Workout because we couldn’t find a pre-workout that met our standards for simple, clean, real, and effective ingredients.
-It contains an optimized blend of active ingredients that give you the energy and stamina you need to crush your workouts, without any sugar, artificial colors, artificial sweeteners, or other junk ingredients that don’t fit into your healthy lifestyle.
+It contains an optimized blend of active ingredients that give you the energy and stamina you need to crush your workouts, without any added sugar, artificial colors, artificial sweeteners, or other junk ingredients that don’t fit into your healthy lifestyle.

 We recommend taking Re-Lyte Pre-Workout 15-30 minutes before you start your workout, so it has enough time to kick in.
 If you’re new to pre-workouts start slow.
 Try a half scoop in 8-12 oz of cold water and mix or shake well.
 If a half scoop doesn’t give you enough of a boost, try a full scoop next time.
 Once you figure out the right dosage for your body, you’ll be ready to tackle every workout with more enthusiasm, energy, and stamina than ever.